Back to The Signal

 Layer 3: IP and device intelligence

-Combine with basic device fingerprinting (canvas hash, user agent, screen size, timezone).
-If a single fingerprint creates three trials in a week, you have a repeat abuser regardless of what email they used.
+• Device fingerprint.
+Canvas hash + user agent + screen size + timezone.
+If a single fingerprint creates 3 trials in 7 days, you have a repeat abuser regardless of the emails or IPs used.

 Layer 4: Behavioral signals on signup

-- Time on page before submit — real users spend 20+ seconds.
+• Time-on-page before submit — real users spend 20+ seconds.
 Scripts submit in under 2.

 Layer 5: Risk-tiered verification